FAQs: HomeStyle Energy

 Exceptions to the homeownership education course requirement:

-• Finally, buyers who have already completed housing counseling by a HUD-approved agency (as evidenced by a completed Form 1017 or course completion certificate) are not required to complete the homeownership education course.
+Finally, buyers who have already completed housing counseling by a HUD-approved agency (as evidenced by a certificate of course completion) are not required to complete the homeownership education course.

 For more information, refer to the homeownership education FAQs.